-Roland and his squad eventually gathered outside the town hall to give their reports.
-Hands and Cry had similar reports, Miskatonic is somewhere to the west and has a spider infestation that attracts adventurers hoping to make a name for themselves.
+Roland and his squad eventually gathered outside of the town hall to give their reports.
+Hands and Cry had similar reports, Miskatonic was somewhere to the west and had a spider infestation that attracts adventurers hoping to make a name for themselves.

-Sight shared her discovery that there is evidence that Arkham exists west of Amityvale, Roland and her squadmates sans Simon having to huddle around her to hear.
+Sight shared her discovery that there was evidence that Arkham exists west of Amityvale, Roland and her squadmates sans Simon having to huddle around her to hear.

 After Simon and Roland shared their discoveries, the next step was clear.
 Searching for the person mumbling about Arkham was a crapshoot leaving the departure out west to Miskatonic the next day.